 Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer.
-However, in this case the employer has been dissolved.
+However, a liquidator was appointed for this company on 17 October 2019 and so it is uncertain whether there will be sufficient assets to meet the costs.
 In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.